If you run a WordPress site, then there’s a good chance you’ve got it hooked into Facebook and Twitter in some way, maybe in several ways.

 You can achieve this by putting the following code into your functions.php file.

-In order to keep the new code from being overwritten when you update your theme, you might also choose to make a child theme and include a functions.php file in it.
+To keep the new code from being overwritten when you update your theme, you might also choose to make a child theme and include a functions.php file in it.
 Or you could also make your own simple plugin.